Does the spin direction change to counter-clockwise in the Southern Hemisphere?

 1. Spin Direction of the Chakras

-2. Barbara Ann Brennan, ex NASA research scientist and noted authority on the human energy field, believes healthy chakras should spin in a clockwise direction - and closed, unbalanced chakras spin in a counter clockwise direction.
+Barbara Ann Brennan, ex NASA research scientist and noted authority on the human energy field believes healthy chakras should spin in a clockwise direction - and closed, unbalanced chakras spin in a counter clockwise direction.

-In her successful book, Hands of Light, she says,
+In her successful book, Hands of Light, Brennan says,

-In Hinduism, Pradakshina means the act of worshipful circumambulation (walking clockwise around a holy temple, shrine, or place).
+In Hinduism, circumambulation is known as Pradakshina which means the act of worshipful circumambulation (walking clockwise around a holy temple, shrine, or place).
 Dakshina means right, so you walk to the left keeping the spiritual object on your right.